Dave Stieb turns 66 today.

-He and Roy Halladay are 1 and 1A at the top of the list for greatest Jays’ pitcher ever.
+He and Roy Halladay are 1 and 1A at the top of the list for the greatest Jays’ pitcher ever.
 Of course, my opinion changes by the day, but generally, I go with Stieb, figuring all those complete games and innings pitched have value.
-In my mind, Stieb was the best American League pitcher of the 1980s.
+I think Stieb was the best American League pitcher of the 1980s.

-Stieb was also, well, the nice way to put it, a competitor.
-He liked to win, and he didn’t always take it well when a teammate would make a mistake behind him.
+Stieb was also the nice way to put it, a competitor.
+He liked to win and didn’t always take it well when a teammate made a mistake behind him.
 I remember watching him glare at fielders from the mound.
 I’m sure all his teammates didn’t love him.

 A few years ago, I asked Pat Hentgen a few questions about Stieb:

-For some reason he took a liking to me when I played there, so we were able to get pretty close for the first year I played with him and we stayed in tough through the 90’s until he made his comeback in 98.
+For some reason, he took a liking to me when I played there, so we were able to get pretty close for the first year I played with him, and we stayed in touch through the 90s until he made his comeback in 98.
 We shared the same agent.
-There’s always been a connection there, he’s always helped me, he’s always been a guy I could call while playing.
-Call him and just talk about the mental focus and things that he did and tools he did to get back on track.
-It was nice to have a guy that was 10 years out in front of me in age, experience and life in general.
+There’s always been a connection there.
+He’s always helped me.
+He’s always been a guy I could call while playing.
+Call him and talk about the mental focus, things he did, and tools to get back on track.
+It was nice to have a guy who was 10 years out in front of me in age, experience and life in general.
 It’s been a great relationship.

 He was very good.
 I mean it was way before satellite TV and all that crap.
 My agent used to tell me he’d go months without a ball hit hard off him.
 You try to make it through one game without a ball hit hard.
 I remember Bob, my agent, telling me that Dave in his prime going months without a ball hit hard.
 Give up singles and balls that bloop in, but no one would hit a ball hard.
 He was big time dominant.
 He was so dominant.